sidneypaucar/Superhero-Zodiac/README.md

 I ended up switching APIs because the original one (comicvine.api) kept on returning the cors error.
 After spending a couple of days we decided it be best to use another API entirely.
 Major setback.

+##Goals

+I would love to eventually be able to implement my post mvp ideas.